 When is SAR Academy?
 SAR Academy is offered once a year.
 The next class is tentatively scheduled to start towards the end of 2018 or at the beginning of 2019.

 Is there a cost for SAR Academy?
 There is a $50 USD fee, which includes all materials, print-outs, binders and a compass.

 What type of call-outs do members respond to?
 SAR volunteers assist law enforcement with search and rescue operations for missing and/or lost persons.
 In addition, they may be asked to support an evidence search/recovery for major crime incidents.

 How many callouts per year does Spokane County SAR have?
 It varies greatly year-to-year, but on average there are 6-8 callouts per year.

 Ready to get started?

-Click here for more information about joining our team.
+Click here for more information about joining Search and Rescue.